When You Volunteer

 After the scheduled start – if no one is available for a temperature screening – you will not be allowed to join the work project.

-3. Please bring a mask, your own water bottle, and lunch.
+3. Please bring a mask (if required), your own water bottle, and lunch.

 4. At any volunteer location, Habitat for Humanity Grand Traverse Region has instituted the following protective measures for all volunteer activity.